Ghent Flanders, Belgium Travel Guide

 A biennial event (next in 2024, then 2027) where light installations transform the city's historic facades and public spaces, creating a wondrous atmosphere.

-Find opportunities for rest and renewal among your explorations.
+Find opportunities for rest and rejuvenation amidst your explorations.

-While Ghent is inland, the Blaarmeersen recreational area has a recreational lake safe for swimming during the summer months, providing a beach-like experience.
+While Ghent is not on the coast, the Blaarmeersen recreational area has a recreational lake suitable for swimming in the summer, providing a beach-like experience.

-Many wellness centers offer sauna and steam facilities for detoxification and relaxation after a day of sightseeing.
+Many wellness centers offer sauna and steam facilities for detoxification and relaxation following a day of sightseeing.

 Take a mindful walk through Ghent's peaceful beguinages or botanical garden for quiet and reflection.